jlchang/DataSciRepo/DS3/README.md

-**Appropriately label the data set with descriptive variable names** by removing characters that are inappropriate in standard variable names (ie. characters that can cause issues for some types of code) also correct non-meaningful duplication of text on "BodyBody"
+**Appropriately label the data set with descriptive variable names** by removing characters that are inappropriate in standard variable names (ie. characters that can cause issues for some types of code) also correct non-meaningful duplication of text on "BodyBody" underscores were retained for readability (originally used in place of commas to separate the numeric elements in variable names that would have collapsed "17,24" to "1724")
 ```
 clean_feature_names <- gsub('\\(', "", feature_names)
 clean_feature_names <- gsub("\\)", "", clean_feature_names)